jJaguer/Team-page-challenges-practice-/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
--   R: I, you can see my demo in this hosting: <a href:"https://affectionate-chandrasekhar-be9873.netlify.app">Demo</a>
+-   R: I, you can see my demo in this hosting:https://affectionate-chandrasekhar-be9873.netlify.app">
 - What was your experience?
 -   R: Hi, i'm not experience on jobs, but I'm learning and I want to become a great programmer
 - What have you learned/improved?